Tejeswar12/practice/README.md

 # practice
 this is ecxiting
-my first experince to do as such
+my first experience to do as such